Top-Rated Employment Lawyer Representing Whistleblower Throughout New Jersey

 We know that whistleblower cases come in many different forms.
 At Zatuchni & Associates are experienced practitioners of whistleblower law.
 We’ve helped numerous employees across multiple fields achieve successful resolution of their CEPA claims, including:

 - Business office employees who report accounting/billing fraud;

 - Drivers and pilots who report violations of state and federal transportation safety regulations;

 - Compliance officers who report violations of FDA, EPA, or other applicable regulations;

 - Workers of all stripes who report violations of wage and hour laws, safety laws, or unlawful kickback schemes

+Our law firm will put in the time and resources to ensure your whistleblower claim is handled the right way.
 If you believe you’ve been retaliated against due to your whistleblowing activity, please call us today for a free consultation.